-Improved trust model: Currently, Tor relays are semitrusted in practice.
+Improved Trust Model: Currently, Tor relays are semi-trusted in practice.
 Some potentially malicious behaviors are monitored by the directory server, and others are prevented by design.
 However, this does not prevent all malicious behaviors.
 The fundamental problem is that it is very difficult to explicitly spell out what users must trust in practice.
 This, in turn, introduces difficulties to the security analysis of Tor.
 By providing a clear trust model by leveraging the properties of SGX, SGX-Tor allows us to reason about the security properties more easily.

-Defense against low resource attacks: To demultiplex circuits, low resource attacks often require node manipulation and internal information that is obtained by running Tor relays.
-Examples include inflating node bandwidth [27], sending false signals [43], injecting a signal using cell headers [21, 27], and packet spinning attack [58].
-SGX-Tor prevents modifications to the code and thus disables these attacks (see §3.3).
+Defense Against Low Resource Attacks: To demultiplex circuits, low resource attacks often require node manipulation and internal information that is obtained by running Tor relays.
+Examples include inflating node bandwidth [34], sending false signals [51], injecting a signal using cell headers [25], [34], and packet spinning attack [68].
+SGX-Tor prevents modifications to the code and thus disables these attacks (see §III-C).

-Leakage prevention of sensitive information: Directory servers and Tor relays use private keys for signing, generating certificates, and communicating each other through TLS.
-Directory servers are under constant threats [32].
+Leakage Prevention of Sensitive Information: Directory servers and Tor relays use private keys for signing, generating certificates, and communicating with each other through TLS.
+Directory servers are under constant threats [39].
 If directory authorities are subverted, attackers can manipulate the consensus document to admit or to direct more traffic to malicious relays.
-Multiple directory authorities have been compromised in practice [32].
+Multiple directory authorities have been compromised in practice [39].
 This caused all Tor relays to update their software (e.g., directory server information and keys).
 Relays also contain important information, such as identity keys, circuit identifiers, logs, and hidden service identifiers.
 By design, SGX-Tor ensures that data structures contained inside the enclave are not accessible to untrusted components, including the system software.

-Operational privacy: The consensus document distributed by the director servers lists Tor relays.
+Operational Privacy: The consensus document distributed by the directory servers lists Tor relays.
 However, keeping the information public has consequences.
-It is misused by ISPs and attackers to block Tor [11], to infer whether the relay is being used as a guard or exit [28, 57], and to infer whether Tor is being used [56].
-The information also has been used in hidden server location attacks [27, 57].
-As a counter-measure, Tor maintains bridge relays.
+It is misused by ISPs and attackers to block Tor [13], to infer whether the relay is being used as a guard or exit [35], [67], and to infer whether Tor is being used [66].
+The information also has been used in hidden server location attacks [34], [67].
+As a countermeasure, Tor maintains bridge relays.
 Currently, users can obtain a small number of bridge addresses manually.
 When all Tor nodes, including Tor proxies, are SGX-enabled, one can keep the list of all relays private by sending the consensus document securely between the directory and user enclaves to enhance the privacy of the Tor network.

-3.3 Attacks Thwarted by SGX-Tor
+C. Attacks Thwarted by SGX-Tor